infor-design/enterprise-wc/src/components/ids-module-nav/README.md

-# IDS Module Nav
+# ids-module-nav

-This component displays top-level navigation in a fly out menu, similar to [IDS App Menu](../ids-app-menu/README.md).
+This component displays top-level navigation in a fly out menu, similar to [ids-app-menu](../ids-app-menu/README.md).

 ## Terminology